jlanks/CV/README.md

+#CV

-# Curriculum vitae, a shortish account of my career and qualifications.
+Curriculum vitae, a shortish account of my career and qualifications.